 Construction zone accidents are common on Florida's highways or roads.
 Work zones are often dangerous for drivers who have to navigate through confusing lane changes as well as signs and objects.
-There are many factors that can contribute to motor vehicle accidents in work zones, including:
+Many factors can contribute to motor vehicle accidents in work zones, including:

 Inadequate or faulty signs and warnings

 We typically see driving accidents that take place on roads where the signs are not posted appropriately.
 The road signs are legally required, and the companies that handle the roadworks are responsible for them.

 Many times these signs are missing.
 For example, drivers frequently see no signs indicating whether they should turn right or left as the lane they are in is ending because the road is under construction.
 Situations like this create confusion which often leads to car accidents.

-The company who is in charge of the works should place correctly place cones to direct drivers.
+The company who is in charge of the works should correctly place cones to direct drivers.
 If the signs are not present, there should at least be someone at the construction site in charge of guiding drivers.
 Road construction workers also have the duty of keeping people safe and avoiding accidents.

 Injuries caused by hazards in the roadway

 What if, while you're driving down the expressway, all of a sudden, a temporary light fixture falls and lands on the roof of your car?
 One of our clients was injured in a similar car accident.
 As a result, he suffered a closed wound concussion with dizziness and debilitating headaches.

-Here are some of the other frequent errors that increase the risk of accidents, putting both drivers and workers in danger:
+Here are some of the other frequent errors that increase the risk of car accidents in the vicinity of construction areas, putting both drivers and workers in danger:

 - Marking the rails incorrectly